shivam-k/guide/django/model.md

 Django Admin
 -----------------
+* The Django admin site provides a web based interface to access the database connected to a Django project. **CRUD** operations.
 * Register & Configure Django models in ```admin.py```.
 Although you can technically use a single ```admin.py``` to register and configure all Django models -- just like you can have a single ```models.py``` to define all Django models -- it's a recommended practice that each Django app use its own ```admin.py``` file to manage its corresponding model defined in ```models.py```.

 There are three ways to register a Django model for the Django admin in admin.py file: